camille-hdl/website/content/blog/illustrate-your-comments/index.md

 image: monodraw-example.jpg
 ---

+I remember the first time structural sharing in data structures "clicked" for me.
+It was explained with a drawing of boxes and arrows.

+An image is a powerful way to communicate relationships between objects, distance, size, time, all of which are relevant in a program.

+![Unflattening, Nick Sousanis](unflattening-relationships.png "In “Unflattening”, Nick Sousanis illustrates how shape, distance, repetition, separation, negative space and other visual tools can communicate relationships by tapping into a common experience of the world.")

 Comments in code are communication tools: they explain an abstraction, an implementation, or give context to complex technical problems.
 They are the documentation closest to the code, where we need it most.

-An image is a powerful way to communicate relationships between objects, distance, size, time, all of which are relevant in a program.

-![Unflattening, Nick Sousanis](unflattening-relationships.png "In “Unflattening”, Nick Sousanis illustrates how shape, distance, repetition, separation, negative space and other visual tools can communicate relationships by tapping into a common experience of the world.")

-I think we should use images in comments more often.
+We should use images in comments more often.

 We should not, however, lose the convenience of plain text: it can be checked in version control, shows up in diffs and works out-of-the-box in any text editor.
 Nor should we entirely remove sentences, because phrases can be searched for in a search engine and can be read by accessibility tools or people who don't like visual communication.

 Text-based diagrams are, to me, a good compromise.
-See this comment I wrote recently, to explain something about structural sharing:
+Look at this example:

 ```